-The story of the Joker will finally be revealed (again).
-In 2019, Todd Phillips, best known as the director of The Hangover movies, will unleash Joker, a gritty crime thriller that explores a failed comedian’s descent into a life of villainy.
-The film stars Joaquin Phoenix in his own original interpretation of the character, best known as the nemesis of Batman.
+The story of the Joker has finally been revealed (again).
+In 2019, Todd Phillips, best known as the director of The Hangover movies, unleashed Joker, a gritty crime thriller that explores a failed comedian’s descent into a life of villainy.
+The film stars Joaquin Phoenix in his own original interpretation of the character, best known as Batman's nemesis.

 In a time when superheroes bend audiences to their will, Joker is poised to reinvent the popular genre.
 This isn’t a typical comic book movie.
 It’s not even trying to ape Logan as a neo-western superhero.
 Joker is straight up a crime drama and a passion project of its lead star.

-Here’s everything you need to know about Joker, including its release date and just how in the hell this movie came to existence.
+Here’s everything you need to know about Joker, including its release date, awards, and just how in the hell this movie came to existence.

 Where can I watch the trailer?

-Back in December, director Todd Phillips shared an Instagram photo of himself in a hospital setting, revealing that production has wrapped on Joker.
-As the trailer later confirmed, that hospital turned out to be Arkahm Asylum, the famed fictional institution where Gotham City locks its worst criminals and throws away the key.
+In December, director Todd Phillips shared an Instagram photo of himself in a hospital setting, revealing that production has wrapped on Joker.
+As the trailer later confirmed, that hospital turned out to be Arkham Asylum, the famed fictional institution where Gotham City locks its worst criminals and throws away the key.
 (They still get out, anyway.)

-Three-time Oscar nominee Joaquin Phoenix will star as “Arthur Fleck,” a failed comedian who becomes Gotham City’s notorious crime boss and serial killer, the Joker.
+Three-time Oscar nominee Joaquin Phoenix stars as “Arthur Fleck,” a failed comedian who becomes Gotham City’s notorious crime boss and serial killer, the Joker.
 Phoenix is the fifth actor to play the Joker in live-action, after Cesar Romero, Jack Nicholson, Heath Ledger, and Jared Leto.